 Under Federal law, certain secured credit transactions (15 U.S.C.
 1635) and unsolicited door-to-door sales (or sales at trade shows, but not craft fairs) (16 C.F.R. part 429) MUST disclose the right to cancel the transaction within 3 days.

-This myth is 100% wrong.
+"This contract is standard."This myth is 100% wrong.
 There's just no such thing as a standard contract.
 Every lawyer has their own contract forms, many businesses have their own, and a quick look on the internet shows how many different versions of the "same" contract there are.
 This myth is dangerous because it can lead to the equally wrong belief that a contract presented as "standard" is also fair and reasonable.

 Contracts need to be tailored to the parties and what they want and have agreed to, and while there may be some language that's typically included in contracts, the best drafting is done by applying the law to the facts and expressing the parties' desired end result.

 "Boilerplate terms don't matter."Another myth that's never true.
 "Boilerplate" used to mean steel plates for boilers.
 Now it means "standard" and non-material contract terms.
 But as noted, there's no such thing as "standard."
 When lawyers refer to boilerplate, they mean clauses typically found in contracts that determine non-substantive things, things that aren't the material WHO WHAT WHEN WHERE terms.
 These include which state's law governs and which jurisdiction, when and how the prevailing party gets their legal fees in a dispute, whether you can assign the contract, what the parties' relationship is, how notice to each party can be given and when it's effective, whether waiver of breach can continue without affecting the party's right to claim breach, and whether the agreement constitutes the sole agreement between the parties, among many others.
 The wording of these clauses can make all the difference in the world.
 See my Legal Guide "How to Draft a Contract" to see how one of these clauses, forum selection, can vary. and why it matters.
 Contract language always matters.
 If you don't pay attention to the "boilerplate" terms, you may not have an enforceable contract.